lupyuen/lupyuen.github.io/src/spi.md

     [More about connecting multiple SPI Peripherals](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all#chip-select-cs)

-Here's how we use BL602 GPIO to control our Chip Select Pin...
+Read on to learn how we use BL602 GPIO to control our Chip Select Pin.

+(Remember: Don't use Pin 2 for any other purpose...
+Because the SPI Port is still controlling it!)

 ## Configure Chip Select Pin as GPIO Output Pin